NLeSC/guide/best_practices/language_guides/javascript.md

 In web development, debugging is typically done in the browser.

 * The best debugging tool suite is currently the debugger built into the Google Chrome webbrowser, and its open-source counterpart, Chromium.
 It can watch variables, step through the code, lets you monitor network traffic, and much more.
 Activate the debugger through the F12 key.
-* On Firefox, use either the built-in debugging functionality (again accessible through the F12 button) or install the [Firebug](https://addons.mozilla.org/en-US/firefox/addon/firebug/) Addon for some more advanced debugging functionality.
+* On Firefox, use either the built-in debugging functionality (again accessible through the F12 button) or install the [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools).
 * Microsoft has a debugging toolset called 'F12' for their Internet Explorer and Edge browsers.
 It offers similar capability as that of Google Chrome, Chromium, and Firefox.
 * In Safari on OS X, press ⌘⌥U.